 Your maternity leave will normally start on the date you have selected.
 However, it may start earlier if you give birth before then, or if you are absent for a pregnancy-related reason in the last four weeks before your expected week of childbirth.
 In either of those cases, maternity leave will start on the following day.
 Therefore you must tell us as soon as possible if you are absent because of a pregnancy-related reason.

-The law says that we cannot allow you to work during the two weeks following childbirth.
+In most countries, the law says that we cannot allow you to work during the two weeks following childbirth.

 Shortly before your maternity leave is due to start we will discuss with you the arrangements for covering your work and the opportunities for you to remain in contact, should you wish to do so, during your leave.